 This strain has minimal THC content compared to Sativa or Indica.
 However, the cool thing about this strain is that they're classified as ‘Autos’ (automatic flowering).

-An autoflower strain starts to flower and produce buds based on its age, rather than how long the light and dark periods are.
-Because of this, breeders often breed Ruderalis with Sativas and Indicas to create auto-flowering hybrids that reach the flowering stage faster.
+An auto-flower strain starts to flower and produce buds based on its age, rather than how long the light and dark periods are.
+Because of this, breeders often breed Ruderalis with Sativa and Indica strains to create auto-flowering hybrids that reach the flowering stage faster.

 Not all strains will be either Sativa or Indica.
 In fact, most aren't 100% of either.

-Breeders will mix and breed different strains together to select specific traits that the breeders are most excited about.
+Breeders will mix and breed different strains together to highlight specific traits that they are most excited about.
 Some cannabis plants have been selected to lean more towards either Sativa or Indica (e.g. 75% Sativa with 25% Indica).
-But many are a perfect split of 50/50 Sativa/Indica.
+But many are a perfect split of 50% Sativa and 50% Indica.